-Our tour guide from our Central America tour, told us to venture out on a Chiva Bus (aka party bus) at least once in South America, so when the opportunity arose in Cartagena we joined in with some fellow travelers and gave it a go.
+Our tour guide from our Central America tour told us to venture out on a Chiva Bus (aka party bus) at least once in South America, so when the opportunity arose in Cartagena we joined in with some fellow travellers and gave it a go.
 Ha!
 What a bizarre & unique experience.
-A colorful open air bus, driving around the city, filled with locals & tourists, listening to local musicians play whilst we drank.
-The bus had no ending, it just simply drove around the town.
-It’s something you must experience but make sure you bring an open mind and your party pants, yes its cheesy but its different!
+A colourful open-air bus, driving around the city, filled with locals & tourists, listening to local musicians play whilst we drank.
+The bus had no end, it just simply drove around the town.
+It’s something you must experience but make sure you bring an open mind and your party pants, yes it is cheesy but its different!

 Food in Colombia